 - Two concentration options in diabetes or community nutrition.

-- One week orientation at Cedar Crest campus with hands on simulation practice experiences (typically scheduled in July before Internship begins)
+- One week orientation at Cedar Crest campus with hands on simulation practice experiences (scheduled in July before Internship begins)

 - Interns will earn 12 or 18 graduate credits (depending on track) during the internship which are fully transferable into Cedar Crest College’s ONLINE graduate program (Master’s in Nutrition)

-- After successful completion of the Dietetic Internship, interns will be able to sit for CDR credentialing exam and become licensed as a registered dietitian/nutritionist as applicable per state.
+- After successful completion of the Dietetic Internship, interns will be able to sit for the Commission on Dietetic Registration (CDR) exam* and become credentialed as a registered dietitian-nutritionist.